trupples/adi-documentation/docs/contributing/forking_publishing.rst

 It ensures that GitHub Actions and GitHub Pages are enabled, so you can run continuous integration and see the pages live at *<your_user>.github.io/documentation*, and `git-lfs <https://git-lfs.com/>`__ artifacts are properly synced.
-To learn about git lfs and use it as a pro, read :ref:`git-lfs`.
+To learn about git LFS and use it as a pro, read :ref:`git-lfs`.

 .. note::